 1. How much do you owe?

-The first step to deciding if refinancing is right for you, is knowing how much you owe and what your interest rates are.
-Finding this out is different depending on if you have private student loans, federal student loans, or a mix of the two:
+The first step to deciding if refinancing is right for you is knowing how much you owe and what your interest rates are.
+Here’s how you can check this information, depending on the type of loans you have:

-More Info: How to Find Your Student Loan Balance
+Learn More: How To Find Your Student Loan Balance

 2. What rates can you qualify for?